 After four weeks, the skin surrounding the right eye of all the subjects had a reduction in the depth of wrinkles and dark circles, showing that emu oil, when combined with other skin-friendly ingredients, can inhibit appearance of dark circles and work as an emollient.

-• Addressing seborrheic dermatitis (SD):23 A study published in the Journal of Research in Medical Sciences in 2013 revealed that emu oil had potential in significantly improving itching, erythema and scales that are often associated with SD.
+• Addressing seborrheic dermatitis (SD)21 — A study published in the Journal of Research in Medical Sciences in 2013 revealed that emu oil had potential in significantly improving itching, erythema and scales that are often associated with SD.
 Compared to hydrocortisone and clotrimazole, however, which are conventional medications with side effects often prescribed to treat SD, emu oil was found to be less effective.

-How to Know If You're Buying Good-Quality Emu Oil
+How to Know if You’re Buying Good-Quality Emu Oil

 It's important to consider the source of emu oil and ensure that the emus lived in good condition — meaning they had plenty of room to roam and were able to consume a species-appropriate diet.
 Poor living conditions may yield inferior quality oil.
-The best types of emu oil are those that are purified as fully refined or molecular-distilled.25

 In the U.S., most emu farming is farm-to-finish, and the farmers themselves handle sales.
 You can check the AEA's website for a list of certified members who practice ethical emu farming and can give you a high-quality product.
-You can also contact the farmers to check if they are able to use the entire bird too, from meat to skin.27
+You can also contact the farmers to check if they are able to use the entire bird too, from meat to skin.23

 Depending on the brand, emu oil’s price ranges from $9 to $20.
 Good-quality emu oil can last for around one to two years depending on how you store it.
 To help extend its shelf life, you can refrigerate emu oil.